Ieremia Movilă: Rule

 After his death, his sons attempted to ally with Poland.

 Family

 Ieremia's mother was Maria (d. between 1614 and 1616), daughter of Petru Rareş.
-He was married to the Hungarian lady Elzbieta Csomortany de Losoncz (d. in Istanbul cca.
+He was married to the Hungarian lady Elzbieta Csomortany de Losoncz (d. in Istanbul c.
 1617), whose influence was instrumental in a rise in Roman Catholicism in early 17th century Moldavia.

 His sons were all successive Moldavian rulers, while his daughters were married into Polish and Ruthenian noble Szlachta families: Anna Mohyła (1579–1667) to Stanisław "Rewera" Potocki in 1658 or 1661, Maria (d.
-December 10, 1638) to Stefan Potocki, Raina Mohyła (d. ca.1619) to Michał Wiśniowiecki, Catherina Movilă (died 1618) to prince Samuel Korecki.
+10 December 1638) to Stefan Potocki, Raina Mohyła (d. c.1619) to Michał Wiśniowiecki, Catherina Movilă (died 1618) to prince Samuel Korecki.